Cam-4587/TechTalk/README.md

 - As a registered user I want to update my profile image and profile content so that I can keep my information up-to-date.

-- As a registered user I want to reply to comments on blog posts so that I can engage in conversation with other users.
+- As a registered user I want to reply to comments on blog posts so that I can engage in conversations with other users.

 - As a site user I want to view comments and toggle replies under a blog post so that I can follow the conversation and participate if needed.